Debt Repayment Skip to main content

 Debt Ratio

 The term "debt ratio" refers to the ratio of the total amount of one's debt to the total amount of assets.
 As you pay off your debts, your debt ratio goes down.
 A high debt ratio is an indicator of poor net worth.
-This is something to keep in mind as you create your financial plan and get out of debt as quickly as you can.
+This is something to remember as you create your financial plan and get out of debt as quickly as possible.

 Interest Calculator

-Interest, in certain cases, can more than double the repayment of your original loan.
+In certain cases, interest can more than double the repayment of your original loan.
 Therefore, it is vital that you keep track of how much interest you're paying and are going to pay so that you are prepared financially and know how much you can keep saving.
-To calculate your interest during a certain repayment period, try our Loan Calculator.
-If you would like further guidance, please see the list below, under "Debt Reduction Calculators."
+If you would like further guidance, please see the list below under "Debt Reduction Calculators."

 Debt Reduction Calculators

-There are many options for debt repayment calculators that can help you get a better idea of how long it will take you to pay off your debt.
-Besides our Loan Calculator, you could try these calculators to investigate other important aspects of your debt repayment:
+There are many options for debt repayment calculators that can help you better understand how long it will take you to pay off your debt.
+Try these calculators to investigate other important aspects of your debt repayment:

 DISCLAIMER: We do not promote any outside organization, application, or website.
 This is not a comprehensive list of everything you need to do to repay your debt, nor is it a form of payment on your loans or any other forms of debt.
-Please budget responsibly and consult a financial professional if you're having serious troubles repaying your debt.
+Please budget responsibly and consult a financial professional if you have serious trouble repaying your debt.